Our ESD Trilogy guide for Entrepreneurial Development consists of the following principles:

 On the other hand, societal rationale depends on long-term investment, whereby the benefits filter into society in order to stimulate economic activity.
 In the context of the Amended Codes of Good Practice, ED further targets regional, ethnic and gender criterion to achieve this goal.

-to support Enterprise Development, which range from training and mentorship, financial investment or creating a market need, to encouraging enhanced economic activity, whereby an organisation can ultimately thrive independently.
+There are generally three methods used to support Enterprise Development, which range from training and mentorship, financial investment or creating a market need, to encouraging enhanced economic activity, whereby an organisation can ultimately thrive independently.

 The ED strategy of an organisation is usually linked to either an organisation’s supply chain, distribution chain or, alternatively, a specific area of social investment.
 It may ultimately reside in one of, or a combination of, the three different methods.
 Historically, investing in ED initiatives was outside an organisations core services or products, however, the implementation of the Amended Codes of Good Practice significantly substantiates the linkage with the value chain.